2020 SOAR Leader Recruitment – Statesboro Campus

 - Facilitate group and individual discussions with new students, their parents, and guests.

-- Assist with the advisement and registration processes for the Fall 2018 semester.
+- Assist with the advisement and registration processes for the Summer and Fall 2020 semesters.

 - Display initiative in assisting incoming students with special needs and concerns.